• Our History

 If you don’t want to deal with electricity and decide to go a more primitive route, you might prefer the uncapping fork.
 It looks like a hair-pick, with long wiry teeth and a grip handle.

-The uncapping fork works by sliding under the wax caps, then picking the wax off of each individual honey cell.
+The uncapping fork works by sliding under the wax caps, and then picking the wax off of each individual honey cell.
 Beekeepers like this style because it’s less intrusive when it comes to wax removal and lets you access odd-shaped combs and corners better.

 There are a couple of drawbacks to the uncapping fork: